-IMPRESS Research Lead Dr Ali Alazmani was selected to present his work on soft sensing at ICRA 2017, the IEEE (Institute of Electrical and Electronics Engineers) International Conference on Robotics and Automation, in Singapore in June.
+IMPRESS Research Lead Dr Ali Alazmani was selected to dem0onstrate his work on soft sensing at ICRA 2017, the IEEE (Institute of Electrical and Electronics Engineers) International Conference on Robotics and Automation, in Singapore in June.

 He and his research team at the University of Leeds are developing ultra-high performance soft tactile sensors using flexible coils.